V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – kivanza / luvanza : coin, money, button, medal

-– (ki)vela : emptiness, empty space / vanity, frivolity / lightning, thunderbolt
+– (ki)vela : emptiness, empty space / vanity, frivolity / lightning, thunderclap, peal of thunder

-– kivelele : dance only with hip movements
+– kivelele : dance performed only by hip movements

-– kivemo : shortness of breath / shopping bag
+– kivemo : shortness of breath, breathlessness / shopping bag

-– kivengenene : passion, vivid feeling, lively feeling, desire, envy, lust
+– kivengenene / kigengenene : passion, keen feeling, desire, envy, covetousness

 – kivenia : desire to obtain by trickery / corpse found in the wood or in the water

-– kivika : bedroom, adjoining room, vestibule, room for provisions / expenses / drum
+– kivika : bedroom, adjoining room, vestibule, food storeroom / expenditure, expense / drum

-– (ki)vila : something which is burned, which is consumed, which is strongly burned
+– (ki)vila : something which is burned, which is consumed, which is greatly burned

 – kivili : Kikongo dialect spoken by the Bavili